guillaumepot/guillaumepot/README.md

 ## About Me
 Tech & Data passsionate, I pursue my professional goals as IA & Data engineering.

-Learning continuously about Mlops, Data Engineering & Machine Learning, I also have a strong foundation as team & project managament.
+Learning continuously about Mlops, Data Engineering & Machine Learning, I also have a strong foundation as team & project management.

 ---